Turkish Riviera Blue Cruise Itinerary

-Take breakfast on deck.
+Firstly, take breakfast on deck.
 Striking beauty surrounds you in the Gulf of Fethiye.
-Hoist anchor and float past high mountainsides.
+Then, hoist anchor and float past high mountainsides.
 Their forests conceal the crumbling foundations of elaborate cliffside tombs.
 The ornate monuments of Lycian kings loom up behind Fethiye town.
 They mark the end of ancient footpaths that begin in the harbor.

-Explore the lively waterfront cafes, handicraft stalls, and souvenir shops.
+Also, explore the lively waterfront cafes, handicraft stalls, and souvenir shops.
 Meander up the twisting alleyways of Old Fethiye.
-Peruse the weekly local market, which is the biggest of the region.
-Spend a leisurely afternoon swimming in Fethiye Gulf, or scuba dive at one of many remarkable sites.
+You can then peruse the weekly local market, which is the biggest of the region.
+Or, spend a leisurely afternoon swimming in Fethiye Gulf, as well as scuba diving at one of many remarkable sites.

 One of the oldest amphora sites in this area of Turkey that dates back to the Roman era of 300BC.
-Two large rock formations are home to white grouper, octopus, crayfish, moray eels, clownfish, fork tails, sea aubergine and sponges.
+Two large rock formations are home to all kinds of sea life, such as white grouper, octopus, crayfish, moray eels, clownfish, fork tails, sea aubergine and sponges.

 Day 4: Manister Bay, Cleopatras’ Bay, Wall Bay